FabricMC/fabric-docs/develop/items/spawn-egg.md

 Spawn eggs are items that are used to spawn the corresponding mob.
 When creating spawn eggs, the following questions need to be answered:

 - Which `MobEntity` should be spawned?
-- What colors should the shell and dots be?
+- What texture should your spawn egg use?
 - What should your spawn egg item be named?

 ## Simplify Registering Spawn Egg Items {#simplify-registering-spawn-egg-items}

 When registering spawn egg items, an `EntityType` is needed.

-Create a method that accepts a `String`, an `EntityType` and `Item.Settings` to create the `SpawnEggItem` instance.
+Create a method that accepts a `String`, an `EntityType` and `Item.Properties` to create the `SpawnEggItem` instance.
 The method should be located in the [item class](./first-item#preparing-your-items-class).

 ::: info
 Check out the [item registration method](./first-item#preparing-your-items-class) for more information.